 - 1 tablespoon coconut oil

-- In a small bowl, combine water, sherry, and soy sauce.
-Set aside.
+- In a small bowl, combine the water, sherry, and soy sauce, then set aside.

-- Heat oil in a stockpot or Dutch oven (at least 4-quart) over medium heat.
+- Heat the oil in a stockpot or Dutch oven (at least 4-quart) over medium heat.

-- Add clams and remaining soy sauce mixture.
-Increase heat to medium-high and bring to a boil.
-Reduce heat to medium-low and cover.
-Simmer for about 10 minutes or until clams open.
+- Add the clams and remaining soy sauce mixture.
+Increase the heat to medium-high and bring everything to a boil.

-- Remove opened clams to 2 shallow serving bowls; discard any clams that do not open.
-Pour broth over clams, sprinkle with cilantro, and serve immediately.
+- Pour the broth over your clams, sprinkle with cilantro, and serve immediately.